 Focused on the symbiotic relationships between people and places, Larissa Fassler’s artistic practice reflects her interest in the architecture of cities and the way in which places affect people, psychologically and physically, and in turn how people’s perception, understanding and use of place is physically manifest in the built environment that surrounds them.

-Larissa Fassler’s work has been exhibited in solo exhibitions internationally: at the Currier Museum of Art, Manchester, NH (US); the Bröhan-Museum, Berlin (DE); at the Esker Foundation, Calgary (CA); The Canadian Cultural Centre, Paris (FR); The Hessen State Museum Darmstadt (DE); Galerie Jérôme Poggi, Paris (FR) and SEPTEMBER, Berlin (DE).
+Larissa Fassler’s work has been exhibited in solo exhibitions internationally: at the Currier Museum of Art, Manchester, NH (US); the Bröhan-Museum, Berlin (DE); at the Esker Foundation, Calgary (CA); The Canadian Cultural Centre, Paris (FR) and The Hessen State Museum Darmstadt (DE) and Galerie Jérôme Poggi, Paris (FR).

 Recent group exhibitions include: CCC OD, Tour (FR); KOW, Berlin (DE); The National Gallery of Canada (CA); PalaisPopulaire, Berlin (DE); a public art commission by KW - Institute for Contemporary Art, Berlin (DE) and at the 11th São Paulo Architecture Biennial (BR).

 Critical reviews and feature articles on her work have been published in Frieze, Artforum, Canadian Art, Uncube Magazine, the Western Humanities Review, Architectural Design (AD) and ARCH+.